ChrisWhite12/Subway-Trip-Planner/README.md

 ### Testing

-Testing is run by writing testing as an argument when starting.
+Testing is run by writing 'testing' as an argument when starting.

->ruby main.rb testing
+    ruby main.rb testing

 For the Test, different types of paths and times are input into trip object and the path is calculated.
 The tests are given below: